 Yogurt can be categorized into two categories, bio- or probiotic yogurt and standard culture yogurt.
-Standard yogurt are made with S. Thermophilus and L. Bulgaricus On the other hand, bio yogurts are manufactured by culturing beneficial microorganisms that have health benefits once consumed, including the probiotic strains of L. acidophilus and Bifidobacteria.
-These probiotic strains have more specific health benefits and represent those types of microflora that are beneficial for gut.
-Plain/Natural Yogurt, Flavored Yogurt and Yogurt related products including, Frozen Yogurt, Dried Yogurt/Yogurt Powder, Herbal Yogurt are some varieties of yoghurt.
+Standard yogurt is made with S. Thermophilus and L. Bulgaricus On the other hand, bio yogurts are manufactured by culturing beneficial microorganisms that have health benefits once consumed, including the probiotic strains of L. acidophilus and Bifidobacteria.
+These probiotic strains have more specific health benefits and represent those types of microflora that are beneficial for the gut.
+Plain/Natural Yogurt, Flavored Yogurt and Yogurt related products including, Frozen Yogurt, Dried Yogurt/Yogurt Powder, Herbal Yogurt are some varieties of yogurt.

 Types of Yogurt

-Balkan-style Yogurt: Balkan-style yogurt is called set-style yogurt which has individual thick texture and made in small and individual batches after pouring the heated cultured mix into containers following via nurture without any thrilling for over 12 hours or more until the desired creaminess and wideness is achieved.
+Balkan-style Yogurt: Balkan-style yogurt is called set-style yogurt which has an individual thick texture and made in small and individual batches after pouring the heated cultured mix into containers following via nurture without any thrilling for over 12 hours or more until the desired creaminess and wideness is achieved.

 Greek-style Yogurt: This is called Mediterranean-style yogurt made from partially condensed milk or by tint whey from plain yogurt to make it creamier and thicker.
-Due to its thick texture, it tends to hold up better upon heat than regular yogurt and thus utilizes as a main ingredient in making thick dips such as tzatziki.
+Due to its thick texture, it tends to hold up better upon heat than regular yogurt and thus utilizes as the main ingredient in making thick dips such as tzatziki.

 European-style Yogurt/Stirred Curd Yogurt: European-style yogurt is a type of stirred yogurt with a distinctive creamy and smooth texture and is made by incubating the yogurt mixture in a large vat in its place of individual cups, followed by cooling and then stirring in order to obtain a creamy texture most often with added fruits (blueberries, strawberries, mango, and peach) and flavors.

-French-style Yogurt: This style of yogurt is also known as custard-style yogurt made by direct culturing in the pot according to a French culture and process which characterized with a pudding-like texture (D.M.
+French-style Yogurt: This style of yogurt is also known as custard-style yogurt made by direct culturing in the pot according to French culture and process which characterized with a pudding-like texture (D.M.
 Dilan Rasika, 2014)

 Advantages of Yoghurt

-Yoghurt helps to improve metabolism, prevents infections and allergies, helps to lower hypertension and prevents cardiovascular diseases, promotes healthy skin and reproductive system, beneficial in lowering level of gingivitis and removing plaque, provides relief to those suffering from colon cancer, relieves constipation diarrhea and inflammatory bowel disease.
+Yogurt helps to improve metabolism, prevents infections and allergies, helps to lower hypertension and prevents cardiovascular diseases, promotes healthy skin and reproductive system, beneficial in lowering the level of gingivitis and removing plaque, provides relief to those suffering from colon cancer, relieves constipation diarrhea and inflammatory bowel disease.
 (Absulbasat et al., 2017)

 They can be grouped into five categories: dried milk-based products, heat/acid coagulated products, cultured/fermented products, fat-rich products and cereal-based puddings/desserts.

 Burfi: Khoa is warmed and blended with 25– 35% sugar to frame a smooth mixture.
 Nuts and flavorings might be added amid warming to deliver distinctive kinds of burfi.
-The blend is filled a lubed plate, spread consistently and allowed to cool.
+The blend is filled with a lubed plate, spread consistently and allowed to cool.
 It sets into a tough item that is cut into desired sizes and shapes might be beautified with thwart to expand the interest.
 It is pressed in paperboard containers with material or greaseproof paper.

 Chhanna-Murki: This sweet is set up from Chhanna in ≈ 1 cm 3D squares covered with sugar.
 The blocks are cooked in bubbling sugar syrup until firm, and in the wake of cooling they are covered with sugar, here and there enhanced and shaded.